marijnh/Eloquent-JavaScript/10_modules.md

 {{index design}}

 Designing a fitting module structure for a program can be difficult.
-In the phase where you are still exploring the problem, trying out different things to see what works, you might want to not worry about it too much, since it can be a big distraction.
+In the phase where you are still exploring the problem, trying different things to see what works, you might want to not worry about it too much since it can be a big distraction.
 Once you have something that feels solid, that's a good time to take a step back and organize it.